5 FinTech Trends In 2023

 The top 3 categories people spend money on with credit cards are groceries, clothing, and home goods.
 But that doesn't mean that customers pay for groceries with a credit card because they have a hard time at all.
 On the contrary, they realize how convenient and profitable it can be.

 What does Buy Now, Pay Later (BNPL) trend in FinTech mean for consumers?
 More opportunities will emerge to buy in installments and not pay interest, especially on the internet.
+As businesses adapt to this growing trend, partnering with the right tech support becomes crucial.
+Companies can hire IT staff augmentation service providers to ensure seamless integration of BNPL solutions into their platforms, enhancing customer experience and staying competitive.

 AI trend in FinTech